• 14.5 year-old male

 • Risser 4

 While severe scoliosis in boys is less common than in girls, KE’s case is an example of progressive scoliosis in a male patient.
 KE was first diagnosed with scoliosis when he was 11 years old.
 At the time, the scoliosis was mild and was discovered because of back pain.
-After a couple years of observation and moderate progression, KE was fit with a nighttime bending brace.
+After a couple of years of observation and moderate progression, KE was fit with a nighttime bending brace at another facility.
 Despite nighttime bracing, a new x-ray (taken 1.5 years later) revealed that KE’s scoliosis had progressed significantly and measured 46° in the thoracic spine.
-At that point, his mother reached out to Scoliosis 3DC® seeking information about other treatment options.
+At that point, his mother reached out to us at Scoliosis 3DC® seeking information about other treatment options for scoliosis.

-KE was fit with a Cheneau-Gensingen brace (for full-time wear) and learned a Schroth Best Practice program for his individual curve pattern.
-KE’s amazing postural improvement (after a 6-month span) clearly shows that he is a very compliant patient!
-His follow-up x-ray (30+ hours out of brace, taken at an individual facility) also demonstrated a significant improvement in Cobb angle measurements to 31° thoracic and 16° lumbar (originally 46° thoracic and 23°)!
-We are optimistic that KE will do well considering the stabilization and improvement of a previously progressive scoliosis.
+We fit KE with a brace (for full-time wear) and participated in our Schroth program for his specific curve pattern.
+KE’s had amazing postural improvement (after a 6-month span) clearly shows that he was a very compliant patient!
+His follow-up x-ray (30+ hours out of his scoliosis brace, taken at an independent facility) also demonstrated a significant improvement in Cobb angle.
+His scoliosis had reduced to to 31° thoracic and 16° lumbar (originally 46° thoracic and 23°)!
+KE did vrey well he was progressing rapidly in his previous scoliosis brace.

 What Scoliosis 3DC® Patients Are Saying